kubenet-dev/ac2-kubenet-workshop/Part 2/README.md

 kubectl apply -f configs/system0.yaml
 ```

-verify that the config is properly applied.
+Verify that the config is properly applied.

 ```shell
 > kubectl get configs.config.sdcio.dev
 NAME           READY   REASON   TARGET         SCHEMA dev1-system0   False   Failed   default/dev1
 ```

 You will see the resource is not `READY`, it failed to apply.

 Let's investigate why that is.